invisibleroads/invisibleroads-tutorials/life-reminders-list.rst

 gift of choice
 --------------
 | 12/25/2014
+| What a gift --
-| What a gift, to start afresh tomorrow.
+| to start afresh tomorrow,
-| What a gift, to continue from yesterday.
+| to continue from yesterday,
-| What a gift, to choose today.
+| to choose today.

 right for me